mzaman/trails/README.md

 > Before disabling robots tracking, you will need to install `jaybizzle/crawler-detect`.
 To do so : `composer require jaybizzle/crawler-detect`

 Your table can get pretty big fast, mostly because of robots (Google, Bing, etc.).
-To disable robots tracking, change your `fingerprints.php` file on `config` folder accordingly :
+To disable robots tracking, change your `trails.php` file on `config` folder accordingly :

 ```php
 'disable_robots_tracking' => true